giannilmbd/dynare/doc/manual/source/the-model-file.rst

       again subsequently.
 Thus, the treatment is the same as in the case of deep parameters set during model calibration and not estimated.

+    * ``skew VARIABLE_NAME``

+      Indicates that the skewness coefficient of the exogenous variable VARIABLE_NAME is to be estimated.
+Dynare subsequently assumes that the shocks are skew normally distributed.
+Estimating co-skewness is currently not supported.

     * ``PARAMETER_NAME``